catpea/catpea/README.md

 3. Don't use walk functions, simply use ```this.children.map(node=>node.value()``` in your ```value()``` method, a simple .map will give you full recursion inside out.

 ## Notable Programs
+- [tush]: Tush Shell
 - [bashscript]: A small shell and a very lightweight JavaScript library meant to convert Operating System commands to functions.
 - [munchhausen]: Automatically wrap operating system commands with duplex streams.

 ## Publishing Corpus
 - [db] is the main content repository